 This post contains affiliate links for your convenience at no cost to you, however, all opinions are my own.

-Tools You Need To Clean The Walls
+What You Need To Wash Your Walls

 Here are the tools I use to clean our walls:

-- Wall-Cleaning Solution (see below to make your own!)
+- Wall-Cleaning Solution (see below to make your own)

 - Bucket for solution